Building a successful Law Career - Part 1

 - To achieve a work/life balance that allows them to enjoy a life away from their work

 The first 3 points below you are probably all familiar with, but I am going to repeat them anyway, as they are essential for any kind of law career success.
-The remaining 5 points are those which successful lawyers have stuck to ensure they achieved success.
+The remaining 5 points are those that successful lawyers have stuck to, to ensure they achieved success.

 The first thing for any young lawyer is, Study!
 You must know and understand the law!
 There is no substitute for knowing the law!
 You may be the best public speaker with the best connections but you won’t be successful if you give bad legal advice.
 Even after you finish at university, keep on studying and reading about the law in the area you want to work in.
 Have you ever noticed that the expensive international law symposiums still attract senior partners and heads of law companies, still keen to gain knowledge and information – Why do you think they are doing that?
 They need to know the law to remain successful, let alone achieve that initial success!